kubernetes-retired/service-catalog/docs/README.md

 Starting from version 0.3.0, Service Catalogs moved to a solution based on Custom Resource Definitions, which is a native K8S feature.

 The API Server implementation will be supported by providing bug fixes for the next 9 months.
-If you still use Service Catalog version 0.2.0, read the [migration guide](./migration-apiserver-to-crds.md).

 ## Topics for users: